-A Traffic Control Supervisor (TCS) is a critical link in the success of Traffic Safety Services, Inc. (TSS).
-An effective TCS on the job ensures it won’t fail and the workers in the construction zone along with the public on the roads are never in harm’s way.
+A Traffic Control Technician (TCT) is a critical link in the success of Traffic Safety Services, Inc. (TSS).
+An effective TCT on the job ensures it won’t fail and the workers in the construction zone along with the public on the roads are never in harm’s way.

-A TCS understands WYDOT requirements, items in the contract, the contractor’s proposed operations & Part VI of the Manual of Uniform Traffic Control Devices (MUTCD).
+A TCT understands MDOT requirements, items in the contract, the contractor’s proposed operations & Part VI of the Manual of Uniform Traffic Control Devices (MUTCD).

 - Inspect and have devices, including replacements, delivered to the project before installation.